 “1.
 Diagram 1 - the normalised histograms of anomalies for 2 periods 1600-1980 (blue) and 1981-2007 (pink) - what does the mauve colour represent ? - also DAUX dataset should be referenced to reference list”

+We thank the reviewer for pointing this out.
 We have rewritten the caption to be more intuitive, as well as adding the reference to the DAUX dataset.
 New caption for Figure 1:

 Left panel: time series of grape harvest date anomalies from GHD-Core, composited from the Alsace (Als), Bordeaux (Bor), Burgundy (Bur), Champagne 1 (Cha1), Languedoc (Lan), the Lower Loire Valley (LLV), the Southern Rhone Valley (SRv), and Switzerland at Leman Lake (SWi) regional harvest date time series in the DAUX4 dataset.
 All anomalies are in units of day of year anomalies, calculated relative to the average date from 1600–1900.
 Right panel: normalized histograms of GHD-Core harvest date anomalies from 1600–1980 (blue) and 1981–2007 (red).
 Dashed boxes indicate the region over which climate observations and reconstructions are averaged (2oW–8oE, 43oN–51oN) for regression analyses with GHD-Core.